How to Refinance Student Loans

 Most lenders have fairly strict requirements for whom they’ll let into their club.
 For starters, you’ll generally need a credit score between 650 to 680 — but that’s only to meet basic eligibility requirements.

-PRO TIP: To receive the best student loan refinance rates, you should have a FICO score of about 750 or above.
+PRO TIP: To receive the best student loan refinance rates, you (or your co-signer) should have a FICO score of about 750 or above.

 To make sure you’re in that ballpark, check your credit score before you start applying anywhere.
 And to avoid any surprises when you're finalizing the terms of your new loan, get your FICO score, which is essentially a brand-name version of your credit score.
 Many lenders look at your FICO score — or they set outright FICO score requirements — when determining their loan rates.